Skip to content

 State v.
 Wall, 343 NW2d 22 (Minn.
 Supreme Court 1984)

-In Minnesota, then, courts generally do not admit “diminished capacity” evidence at trial on the issue of the defendant’s intent (intent element of prosecutor’s prima facie case); but do admit evidence of the mental illness relevant to the M’Naghten insanity defense (See, Rule 20.02 and Minnesota Statutes § 611.026).
+In Minnesota, then, courts generally do not admit “diminished capacity” evidence at trial on the issue of the defendant’s intent (intent element of prosecutor’s prima facie case); but do admit evidence of the mental illness relevant to the M’Naghten insanity defense (See, Rule 20.02 and Minnesota Statutes § 611.026) at trial.

 At sentencing, however, Minnesota law does recognize diminished capacity (“lacked substantial capacity for judgment”) as a mitigating factor.